ynshung/ynshung/README.md

 ---

 Alright I'm out of ideas.
-You can look around here and also explore my [website](https://ynshung.com).
+You can look around here and also explore my [website](https://ynshung.com) (it's been a while since I've updated it).
 Thanks for visiting and goodbye!😆